Help protect against harmful apps with Google Play Protect

 How Google Play Protect works

 Google Play Protect checks apps when you download them.
 It also periodically scans your device.
-If it finds a potentially harmful app, it stops the app from running, and may:
+If it finds a potentially harmful app, it might:

 - Remove the app automatically.
 In some cases, if a harmful app has been detected, you may get a notification saying the app was removed.